 A variety of tests with different sweeps in terms of frequency and period were carried out.
-Due to the limited performance of the shaker, satisfactory results were found in frequency range between 300 and 1000 Hz.
+Due to the limited performance of the shaker, satisfactory results were found in the frequency range between 300 and 1000 Hz.
 This range could escape two resonance frequencies of the shaker which are at around 150 Hz and 1100 Hz.
 Fig 17 – Fig 22 give the comparison results of IRF and PIT methods for Pile 3 – Pile 8 respectively.
-The IRF results are all taking 1 second sine sweep excitation from the shaker and fixed stabilization factor of 1% for calculating IRF.
+The IRF results are all using 1 second sine sweep excitation from the shaker and fixed stabilization factor of 1% for calculating IRF.

+The PIT results from 2012 were obtained using the Pile Integrity Tester from PDI Inc., whereas the results from 2015 were produced by the Pile Echo Tester from Piletest.com Ltd. All relevant signal processing settings of the results of 2012 are depicted in the corresponding result figure.
+Parameters are

+MA: exponential magnification

+PV: pivot ratio, type of hi pass filter to rotate the result curve

+MD: magnification delay

+LO: low pass filter

+HI: high pass filter

+WL: wavelet filter as alternative to LO

+WS: wave speed

+The settings used to process the results of the 2015 measurements are low pass filtering and exponential amplification.

-The comparison of the results among twice hammer’s PIT and shaker’s IRF method, in terms of estimated wave speed, damage location and brief comments from the comparisons, are summarized in Table 3.
-The main findings from the comparison studies are list as follows:
+The comparison of the results of all three tests including 2 sets of data collected using the hammer PIT method and one using the shaker IRF method is presented in Table 3 in terms of estimated wave speed and damage location.
+The main findings from the comparison studies are :

 Pile 3: Pile toe echoes are identifiable on PIT reflectogram and IRF curve.
 The PIT result shows a minor loss of impedance at ~1.7 m which is produced by the end of the iron casing.
-Unusual high wave speed 4500 m/s is measured in the PIT result in 2015.
+Unusual high wave speed 4400 m/s is measured in the PIT result in 2015.
 The PIT result in 2015 and IRF result in 2016 gave similar wave speeds which are 4264 m/s and 4332 m/s.
 The curve progression of the IRF shows minor perturbations before the pile toe reflection.
 It can be concluded from the PIT and IRF results that Pile 3 is an intact pile.

 Pile 4: On the PIT reflectogram, a change of impedance can be observed between 3 and 4 m.
 Multiple reflections from this defect can be observed after this point.
 It can be concluded that Pile 4 is defective pile.
 Pile toe echo is detectable on the PIT reflectogram.
 The estimated wave speed around 4000 m/s from PIT in 2015 is in the reasonable range of a concrete of this age.
 A toe echo is rather difficult to identify on the IRF curve.
 The wave speed is estimated by V = 4081 m/s which is close to the wave speed of the PIT result.
 The curve progression of the IRF curve shows multiple strong oscillations compared to the presumable pile toe reflection.
-It is difficult to observe the defect location compared to PIT result.
+It is difficult to observe the defect location compared to the PIT result.